amoe/edda/README.md

 Using `launch` will both create the container and start it.  `init` will just create the container.
 You can start it later using `lxc start`.

+Container names should use kebab case, i.e. `names-like-this`.

 ## Entering the container environment

 You use `lxc exec` and pass a shell.